ArcoNightshade/Drift/README.md

 Core Concept

 The game embraces a melancholic sci-fi tone, focusing on heavy atmosphere and minimal dialogue.
-Every action—from patching a hull to launching a probe—is deliberate, reflecting the high stakes of maintaining life in a dying machine.
+Every action, from patching a hull to launching a probe, is deliberate, reflecting the high stakes of maintaining life in a dying machine.

 The Gameplay Loop